Our mission is to end hunger and to leverage the power of food to build a healthier community.

 Are you in need of food?

 If you are in need of food you may visit any of Foodlink’s member organizations for assistance.
-To find a location closest to you please enter your zip code in the agency locator on our website.
-Click on “need food” button and enter your zip code.
-Or may call 2-1-1, Lifeline for information on an emergency food provider near you.
+To find a location closest to you please click on the need food button on the homepage.
+You may call 2-1-1, Lifeline for information on an emergency food provider near you.
 They will ask you for your zip code to identify organizations serving your neighborhood.

 On your first visit to an emergency food provider, you have the right to be served regardless of proper identification, referral or documentation of need.
 On future visits, documentation may be required to verify other members of your household and your identity.
 You will be provided with clear policies and procedures for receiving food by the provider.